|

 Teacher's Guide Created with educators

-and behavioral experts, this truly unique guide provides
+and behavioral experts, this truly unique

-teachers with classroom activities and teaching tips
+guide provides teachers with classroom activities

-to help prevent students from using drugs.
-The Freevibe
+from using drugs.
+The Freevibe Teachers' Guide

-site that promotes drug-free lifestyles for adolescents.
+that promotes drug-free lifestyles for adolescents.

 (http://www.teachersguide.com)